top of page

 And Satan repeated these words, and he went away from her, and Sarah heard all the words of Satan, and she imagined him to be an old man from amongst the sons of men who had been with her son, and had come and told her these things.

-• (Now we know when it’s the devil talking to us, whether in our mind or in our face, he repeats over and over until we cave in to hearken to his words.
+• (Now we know when it’s the Devil talking to us, whether in our mind or in our face through someone, he repeats over and over until we cave in to hearken to his words and get into our emotions.
 Sadly Sarah listened to him being in her emotions blinded by her prior fears which kept her from seeing the spirit working in that old man by evidence of his contrary words.
 On the other hand, Isaac, though he didn't know it was Satan himself, patiently asked his father about the deceitful words said to him and only believed his father’s word, as an example of abiding in your covering.

 Jasher 23:79.